k3larra/commuter/machine_teaching/machine_teaching.md

 ![](../images/bjorn_teach1_small.png)
 ![](../images/maria_teach1_small.png)

-**Figure 2:** *The accuracy and SD for the accuracy distributed over a week for the different personas.
+**Figure 2:** *The accuracy and generalisation error (SD) for the accuracy distributed over a week for the different personas.
 The models used are trained using the teaching sets and evaluated towards the same test set for each user.*

 In the figures below more details around the training result for each users is presented.